zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### autoBind
-Controls whether to bind the widget to the DataSource on initialization.
+Controls whether to bind the widget to the data source on initialization.

 #### Returns
 `\Kendo\UI\ComboBox`